-The best thing about these gummies is that they are truly full spectrum.
-To create them, we’ve taken a larger gummy and infused it with whole-plant hemp extract that doesn’t exceed the federal requirement of Total THC below .3 percent by weight.
+Each gummy is infused with hemp-derived extract and has the perfect juicy and chewy texture.
+To create them, we’ve taken a larger gummy and infused it with whole-plant hemp extract that doesn’t exceed the federal requirement of total THC below .3 percent by weight.

 With each gummy, you’ll benefit from the true power of whole-plant cannabis — that no other product can deliver.
-The chemical profile of these gummies includes 15mg cannabidiol (CBD), 7mg delta 8 THC, cannabigerol (CBG), cannabinol (CBN), cannabichromene (CBC), other minor cannabinoids, terpenes, and flavonoids.
+The chemical profile of these gummies includes cannabidiol (CBD), cannabigerol (CBG), cannabinol (CBN), cannabichromene (CBC), other minor cannabinoids, terpenes, and flavonoids.